 Finally, remove the casserole from the oven and enjoy!

 Can I Make Green Bean Casserole Ahead?

 If you are like me and like to have as many dishes prepped ahead of time as possible, this trick is perfect for you!

 Once you have spread your casserole mixture into the baking dish, cover with a tight fitting lid or wrap well with plastic wrap or foil and refrigerate for up to three days.
-Then, when ready to serve, remove from the refrigerator and bake as directed for 20 minutes, then remove from the oven and top with topping and bake the remainder of the time.
+When ready to serve, remove from the refrigerator and bake as directed for 20 minutes.
+Then, remove from the oven and top with topping and bake the remainder of the time.